Karagar/cyprusExercise/README.md

 The operations are defined by the query method as follows:
 - Create - (POST) /api/company.
-    - In request body should be an object with fields of company, we want to insert.
+    - In request body should be an objects with fields of company, we want to insert.
 Empty fields will be recorded as null.
     - Example of path:
         - POST /api/company
     - Example of body:
         - [{"Name": "AnyNewName", "Country": "AnyNewCountry", "Phone": "AnyNewPhone"}...]
     - DB record:
-        - {"Name": "AnyNewName", "Code": null, "Country": "AnyNewCountry", "Website": null, "Phone": "AnyNewPhone"}
+        - [{"Name": "AnyNewName", "Code": null, "Country": "AnyNewCountry", "Website": null, "Phone": "AnyNewPhone"}...]
     - Returned values:
         - OK:     Status - 201; Body - inserted object; Example:
-            {"Name": "AnyNewName", "Code": null, "Country": "AnyNewCountry", "Website": null, "Phone": "AnyNewPhone"}
+            [{"Name": "AnyNewName", "Code": null, "Country": "AnyNewCountry", "Website": null, "Phone": "AnyNewPhone"}]
         - Error:  Status - according to error; Body - {"error": "Error description"}

 - Read - (GET) /api/company.